Agoro Community Development Association

 In recent years, ongoing disturbances in South Sudan have resulted in a large number of refugees and asylum seekers arriving in the area.
 As of December 2015, the UN estimated that there are over 173,000 refugees and asylum seekers in Northern Uganda, many of whom are in the Agoro region.
-HIV/AIDS remains a major problem with an estimated 8.2% of the area population being infected with the virus at year end 2014.
+HIV/AIDS remains a major problem, with an estimated 8.2% of the area population being infected with the virus at year-end 2014.
 The combination of all these factors has resulted in most area residents suffering from extreme poverty and vulnerability.

 ACDA was founded in 2001 as a consequence of the ongoing disruption that was threatening the social fabric of the area.
-Since formation, the organization's mission has remained unchanged "To provide a voice for the oppressed & disadvantaged members of the community in the Agoro Region & to lobby for support & undertake projects to alleviate and improve their situation."
+Since its formation, the organization's mission has remained unchanged:" To provide a voice for the oppressed & disadvantaged members of the community in the Agoro Region & to lobby for support & undertake projects to alleviate and improve their situation."

-Since formation, ACDA has been active on a number of fronts working on its own and with international aid agencies on projects in support of the local population as well as displaced persons from conflict in South Sudan.
+Since its formation, ACDA has been active on a number of fronts, working on its own and with international aid agencies on projects in support of the local population, as well as displaced persons from conflict in South Sudan.
 Achievements to date include: